Kav91/nri-flex-concept/README.md

         Enable container auto discovery -container_discovery_dir string
-        Set directory of auto discovery config files (default "flexContainerDiscovery/") -docker_api_version string
+        Set directory of auto discovery config files (default "flexContainerDiscovery/")

-        Force Docker client API version
+nri-flex-config.yml
+---
+integration_name: com.kav.nri-flex
+instances:
+  - name: nri-flex
+    command: metrics
+    arguments:
+      container_discovery: true ### <- set to true to enable
 ```

-#### Flex Auto Container Discovery
+#### Container Discovery
 - Requires access to /var/run/docker.sock (same as the New Relic Infrastructure Agent, so it is convenient to bake flex into the newrelic/infrastructure image)
-- Add a label or annotation that contains the keyword - "flexDiscovery"
+- Add a label that contains the keyword - "flexDiscovery" for the container (if using reverse discovery apply to nri-flex container - explained further under parameters)
 - For Kubernetes add it as an environment variable
-- To that same label or annotation add a flex discovery configuration eg. "t=redis,c=redis,tt=img,tm=contains"
+- To that same label add a flex discovery configuration eg. "t=redis,c=redis,tt=img,tm=contains"
 - Complete example                                              flexDiscoveryRedis="t=redis,c=redis,tt=img,tm=contains"
+- If your target is consistent with the config file you could even just have flexDiscoveryRedis="t=redis" and it'll work!
-- You could have varying configs on one container as well like flexDiscoveryRedis1, flexDiscoveryZookeeper etc.
+- You can have varying configs for one or many container as well just set different names eg. flexDiscoveryRedis1, flexDiscoveryRedis2, flexDiscoveryZookeeper etc.
 - Flex Container Discovery Configs are placed within "flexContainerDiscovery/" directory
 - For an example see "flexContainerDiscovery/redis.yml"
 - Use ${auto:host} and ${auto:port} anywhere in your config, this will dynamically be substituted per container discovered